Chitlapakkam: Tambaram Corporation

 Chitlapakkam town panchayat is now upgraded and part of Tambaram Municipal Corporation.
 A proposal was made to TN Government to make Tambaram as Tambaram Municipal Corporation and approved in 2021.
 Tambaram corporation as of 2021 encompasses five municipalities and five town panchayats of Perungalathur, Peerkankaranai, Madambakkam, Thiruneermalai and Chitlapakkam.
 The locality of Chitlapakkam has been awarded 3 wards (34, 43 and 44) of the total 70 wards demarcated in Tambaram Corporation.

 History

 In 1971, Chitlapakkam was upgraded as a town panchayat.
 The town hit the headlines in the late 1980s and early 1990s when residents came together to successfully protect the Chitlapakkam Lake.
-Fearing that onslaught in different forms would irreparably damage the lake, like-minded citizens joined together and mobilised public support and sensitised the State government to the need for preventing the shrinking of the lake in the form of encroachments.
+Fearing that onslaught in different forms would irreparably damage the lake, like-minded citizens joined and mobilised public support and sensitised the State government to the need for preventing the shrinking of the lake in the form of encroachments.

 In 2004, when the Department of Municipal Administration and Water Supply classified Chitlapakkam town panchayat as a special village panchayat, along with many other urban local bodies in Tamil Nadu, residents here impressed the elected representatives on the need for seeking municipality status.
 Though the council passed a resolution to this effect, the State government did not consider it.